Jimmy Gitsham

-James William Gitsham (12 May 1942 – 19 January 2005) was an English football left back who played in the Football League for Brentford.
+James William Gitsham (12 May 1942 – 19 January 2005) was an English footballer who played in the Football League for Brentford as a left back.

 Playing career

 Gitsham began his career in the youth team at Third Division club Brentford and turned professional in July 1959.
 At age 18, while still a part-time player, Gitsham made his professional debut in a 2–2 draw with Hull City at Griffin Park on 8 April 1961.
 He went on to establish himself in the left back position, but lost his place in the team to Tom Anthony in September 1962.
-Gitsham made 61 appearances before departing the Bees in the summer of 1963.
-He later played non-league football for Romford and Stevenage Town and was forced to retire due to a broken ankle.
+Gitsham made 61 appearances before departing the Bees during the 1963 off-season.
+He later played non-League football for Romford and Stevenage Town and was forced to retire due to a broken ankle.